-Masters degree by Research1 Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Master of Philosophy by publication (MPhil) Doctor of Philosophy by publication (DPhil) Professional Doctorate (award titles as approved by the Academic Board from time to time)
+Masters degree by Research;1

+Master of Philosophy (MPhil);

+Doctor of Philosophy (PhD);

+Master of Philosophy by publication (MPhil);

+Doctor of Philosophy by publication (DPhil);

+Professional Doctorate (award titles as approved by the Academic Board from time to time).

+PGR1.2 PhD and MPhil awards

+PGR1.2.1R MPhil and Doctoral level research-based awards (including MPhil, PhD, Professional Doctorate degrees) are assessed by submission of a written thesis and an oral defence (normally a viva voce examination).
+For MPhil and PhD the written thesis may incorporate research outputs.

-PGR 1.2.
+PGR 1.3.
 Research degrees by published research

-PGR1.2.1R The awards of Doctor of Philosophy (DPhil) and Master of Philosophy (MPhil) may be granted to persons who successfully submit evidence of scholarship through a collection of published work and satisfy the conditions in the Academic Regulations and Procedures.
+PGR1.3.1R The awards of Doctor of Philosophy (DPhil) and Master of Philosophy (MPhil) may be granted to persons who successfully submit evidence of scholarship through a collection of published work and satisfy the conditions in the Academic Regulations and Procedures.

-PGR 1.3.
+PGR 1.4.
 Professional Doctorate

-PGR1.3.1R The University may award a professional doctorate to persons who successfully complete an approved programme requiring completion of taught elements and supervised research of relevance and application to a defined area of professional practice and appropriate to the level and nature of the award.
+PGR1.4.1R The University may award a professional doctorate to persons who successfully complete an approved programme requiring completion of taught elements and supervised research of relevance and application to a defined area of professional practice and appropriate to the level and nature of the award.
 The following award titles have been approved by Academic Board and others may be approved from time to time: